A little history of Varaignes castle

 Jean des Cars, prince of Carency, was king’s lieutenant in Brittany: he raised the Renaissance wing in the middle of the 16th century.
 And for the castle itself, it was a big quadrilateral with a keep and a vast inner courtyard on the middle.

 The big keep (13th century) is the first thing we notice, with its covered way and its crenelates!
-Nowadays the castle was saved and restored: it houses a museum about charentaises, famous slippers from Charente!
+The castle was saved and restored: it houses a museum about charentaises, famous slippers from Charente!